2026/27 AMCAS Application Guide (With Screenshots)

 Important AMCAS dates and deadlines:

-• September 14, 2024 — Latest date to take the MCAT in 2024 (we recommend a test date in May or earlier, if possible)
+• September 12, 2026 — Latest date to take the MCAT exam in 2026 (but we recommend a test date in May or earlier, if possible)

 Are you also applying to DO schools or any medical programs in Texas?
 Check out our guides to AACOMAS (osteopathic schools) or TMDSAS (Texas medical programs).